benstr1702/esoteric-finds/README.md

 -   when width reaches 450 make search icon expand search bar
 -   update daily deals when the timer reaches 0
 -   add more products
-- change the scale animation from motion to the parent